brodybits/mbflow/README.md

 # Mailbox flow system

-Simple message flow system based on simple mailboxes
+Simple message [Flow-based programming (fbp)](http://www.jpaulmorrison.com/fbp/) system based on simple mailboxes, for Node.JS and other CommonJS implementations

 Intended to be used to build a simple CoffeeScript/Javascript FBP implementation that can be used in both server and browser, without any new features such as "Fibers" (which will not work on browsers) or generators.